Going to AWS re:Invent 2024?

 What is Atlantis

-Atlantis is a TACOS product designed to enhance the PR workflows for Terraform projects.
+Atlantis is an automation tool that enhances the PR workflows for Terraform projects.
+It is used to reduce the complexity of collaboration and governance for your Terraform workflow.
 The tool is open-source and does not offer any SaaS, so you will have to install and configure it yourself.
-It is designed to reduce the complexity of collaboration and governance for your Terraform workflow.

 With Atlantis, you get support for multiple VCS providers such as GitHub, Bitbucket, GitLab, and Azure DevOps, and you can leverage both Terraform and Terragrunt workflows.